datajoint/element-calcium-imaging/docs/src/pipeline.md

      ![pipeline](https://raw.githubusercontent.com/datajoint/element-calcium-imaging/main/images/pipeline_imaging.svg)

-- `imaging_no_curation` module - Same as `imaging` module, without the Curation table.
+- `imaging_no_curation` module - Same as the `imaging` module, but without the `Curation` table.

      ![pipeline](https://raw.githubusercontent.com/datajoint/element-calcium-imaging/main/images/pipeline_imaging_no_curation.svg)

-- `imaging_preprocess` module - Same as `imaging` module.
-Additionally, pre-processing steps can be performed on each scan prior to processing with Suite2p or CaImAn.
+- `imaging_preprocess` module - Same as the `imaging` module, and additional pre-processing steps can be performed on each scan prior to processing with Suite2p or CaImAn.

      ![pipeline](https://raw.githubusercontent.com/datajoint/element-calcium-imaging/main/images/pipeline_imaging_preprocess.svg)